The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Introduction and main result

 \subsection{Main results}

-As stated in the introduction, we mainly work in the setting of Galton-Watson trees with critical offspring distribution $\nu$, where $\nu$ is a probability distribution belonging to the domain of attraction of a stable law of index $\alpha \in (1,2) $.
+As stated in the \hyperref[sec1]{Introduction}, we mainly work in the setting of Galton--Watson trees with critical offspring distribution $\nu$, where $\nu$ is a probability distribution belonging to the domain of attraction of a stable law of index $\alpha\in(1,2) $.
 We shall also assume that $\nu$ is aperiodic.
 Finally, for a technical reason, we will need the additional hypothesis